mviereck/kaptain/README.md

 # Packages
 Currently, this repository provides 64-bit packages only.
+*** Note: *** It becomes increasingly difficult to provide packages for recent distribution releases.
+For this reason I stopped to provide new packages. x11docker does not use kaptain anymore.
+Unless someone (maybe you?) ports `kaptain` to QT5, I fear it will be abandoned.

 ## Debian
 ### jessie, stretch, buster
 kaptain is available in the repositories for Debian jessie: https://packages.debian.org/jessie/kaptain.